maldoinc/plasma-dpi-switcher/README.md

 If no value for `config` is specified, it will default to `~/.config/maldoinc/dpiswitch/profile.json`.
 If `profile` is omitted, then a menu listing all the profiles will be shown.

-> NB: Executing `dpiswitch` will kill your current plasma session, so make sure not to have any unsaved work.
+> NB: When applying a profile, `dpiswitch` will kill your current plasma session, so make sure not to have any unsaved work.

 ---